KavimalarSubbiah/docs-outbreak-origins-1/docs/Game.md

 ![User Actions](../static/img/Game/UserActions.png)

 ## Services Per Region:
-The services in the region can be upgraded.
-Click on the upgrade button near service level
+The services in the region are a key part factor in the success of your fight against the virus.
+To upgrade the Service Level,click on the upgrade button near service level

 ![Services](../static/img/Game/Service.png)